z03h/ext-reactions/docs/source/index.rst

 ext-reactions Docs
 =============================================

-Extension for discord.py that adds reaction commands.
+| Extension for discord.py that adds reaction commands.

-Extremely `pepega <https://www.streamscheme.com/wp-content/uploads/2020/04/pepega.png>`_, but it works.
+| Extremely `pepega <https://www.streamscheme.com/wp-content/uploads/2020/04/pepega.png>`_, but it works.
 I think...

-Should be 100% compatible with normal discord.py commands.
-Tried to make reaction commands as similar as I could to base commands in discord.py.
+Should be 100% compatible with discord.py commands.
+Tried to make reaction commands as similar as possible.

-Only stuff that's been modified is here, everything should be the same.

 You should use :doc:`Discord.py Docs <dpy:index>` for anything that's not found here.

-Install
+Only things that have been modified are here, everything else should be the same.

 .. code-block:: sh

-    # through pip
+    # install through pip
     python3 -m pip install ext-reactions
     # or windows
     py -3 -m pip install ext-reactions